OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:28

-“Teacher,” they said, “Moses wrote for us that if a man’s brother dies and leaves a wife but no children, the man must marry the widow and raise up offspring for his brother.
+“Teacher,” they said, “Moses instructed us that if a man’s brother dies and leaves a wife but no children, the man must marry the widow and raise up offspring for his brother.

 ## Luke 20:29